moonburnt/romman/README.md

 - Redesign internal database structure to make process of comparing data more convenient
 - Add support for redump and tosec data files (maybe also mame)
 - Automatically update data files to newest available versions
-- Ability to verify whole directory's content (including subfolders.
-Maybe add flag or something for that)
+- Ability to verify whole directories at once, including subfolders (coz right now you can only verify one level by passing directory like `dirname/*`)
 - Verify games in zip archives
 - Delete non-matching files or move them to separate directory (in case they are archived - move whole archives)
 - Rename matching files with non-matching names (in case they are archived - skip)